Official-Husko/mul-tor/README.md

 ### FAQ
 <details>
   <summary>Open FAQ</summary>
-  Q: Where did the sites like Anonfiles.com go?
+  Q: Where did the site X go?

   A: Check the [Deprecated Sites][164] list.

+  Q: How can i get help?\
+  A: Check the [Wiki][166] for any information that might help you.
+If you can't find the answer there check out the [issues page][4] and if there is none [open one up][167].

   Q: How do I get the API key?\
   A: Click on the blue yes in the Api Key Required row for the site you wish to get a key for.

   Q: I want to request a site.\
   A: Please first check the [rejected sites][3] and [issues page][4] to ensure it hasn't been previously mentioned.
-If not, feel free to open a new issue.
+If not, feel free to [open a new issue][167].

   Q: What about rejected sites?\
   A: I will check the sites every once in a while to see if the issues i mentioned have been resolved.
-If you know the issue has been resolved or why i encountered an issue feel free to open a new issue.
+If you know the issue has been resolved or why i encountered an issue feel free to [open a new issue][167].

   Q: Why is it called Mul-Tor?\
   A: I have no idea.

   Q: What if i really need one of the rejected sites?\
   A: This project is open to contributions.
 Maybe somebody else can add it.
-You may open a new issue if there isn't one already so that i can check it again.
+You may [open a new issue][167] if there isn't one already so that i can check it again.

   Q: Certain sites offer an API but you didn't use it.
 Why?\
   A: Because this makes it easier for users and it doesn't need any accounts and sign ups.
 I plan to add api functions to these for users that want to use it.